eclipse-tractusx/sldt-bpn-discovery/docs/1-introduction-and-goals.md

 Discovery", ensure that Eclipse Data Space Connectors (EDC) can be found in the decentralized environment.

-The BPN Discovery is responsible to help to find a corresponding Business Partner Number (BPN) to a given type / key pair e.g., for a "oen".
+The BPN Discovery is responsible to find a corresponding Business Partner Number (BPN) to a given type / key pair e.g. "oen".

 ### High level requirement